Skip to content

 • You need reranking to improve retrieval quality

-For features not available in an integration (marked “No” above), you can use the Native SDK directly alongside the integration - see each integration’s doc page for examples.
+For features marked “No” in the table above, you can use the native SDK alongside your framework integration.
+See each integration’s page for examples.

-The native SDK provides full access to all SIE features: dense, sparse, multi-vector embeddings, reranking, and extraction (entities, relations, classifications, object detection).
+The native SDK gives you full access to all SIE features: dense, sparse, and multi-vector embeddings, reranking, and extraction (entities, relations, classifications, object detection).

 pip install sie-sdk